Here are some questions we get asked a lot about Reading Force

 Anything!
 You can draw, doodle, write, and stick things in your scrapbook.
 You may want to include photographs, reviews, emails, e-blueys, text messages, and notes about the book.
 Many families include photographs of the family reading together, drawings of characters in the book, new ideas for the book’s cover, glitter, stickers, e-blueys from parents overseas.
 It’s great if everyone in your group can contribute something, no matter how small.
 Remember, the scrapbook will be yours to keep, and it will be a lovely thing to look back on in future.

-“Some mums find it challenging to manage their children’s behaviour when their dads are away on deployment….
+“Some parents and carers find it challenging to manage their children’s behaviour when their partners are away on deployment….

 …Sharing a book and encouraging them to do Reading Force with their child is an effective way of helping to ground children, soothe their complex feelings and channel their feelings into a positive and fun activity.”